moongoal/happy-chappy/README.md

 Please note `stringOptions` and `numberOptions` type definition members are deprecated and will be removed in the next major version along with their interfaces: `StringOptions` and `NumberOptions`.
-When updating the package, ensure you update any reference to the new naming convention: `stringDef`, `numberDef`, `StringTypeDef` and `NumberTypeDef` respectively.
+When updating the package, ensure you update any reference to the new naming convention: `stringDef`, `numberDef`, `StringSchema` and `NumberSchema` respectively.

 ## License